-During the course of six quarters, students partake in two internships as well as music courses covering song structure, recording & production, and critical listening skills.
-MI Music Business instructors share real-world experience earned from working with major artists & record label executives; music supervisors for film & TV; publishing consultants; and media outlets.
+During the course of six guarters, students partake in two internships as well as music courses covering song structure, recording & production, and critical listening skills.
+MI Music Business instructors share real-world experience earned from working with major artists θ record label executives; music supervisors for film & TV; publishing consultants; and media outlets.
 Our Associate of Science in Music Business degree prepares students to work as music industry professionals in various areas, including (but not limited to) record labels, music publishing, artist management, touring, and entrepreneurship.

-ASSOCIATE OF ARTS BASS
+OF ARTS IN PERFORMANCE